Our Work

 UWC Thailand (current)

 Mohamed completed his IB Diploma UWC Thailand in 2022.
 He was born in Syria but his family now lives in Lebanon due to the conflict.
 The Syrian tragedy has made him passionate about the issues of human rights and child labour.
-Mohamad has obtained a scholarship and is preparing to join the University of Oklahoma to study Biochemistry.
+Mohamad is now studying Biomedical Engineering at the University of Oklahoma.

 • Tenzin C, Tibetan